 I am a researcher and a lecturer at the Department of Gender Studies.
 I am also Programme Director for the Social Studies of Gender Master Programme at the Graduate School.
+Since the beginning of 2018, I am also affiliated to the Centre for Middle Eastern Studies.

 My main areas of interest include social justice and law, sociology of race and racism, feminist theories and postcolonial theories.
 I teach classes in theory (in particular feminist and post-colonial theories and theories of racism, nationalism and migration) and in methods (especially with focus on qualitative methods, and on document and textual analysis).